pipobscure/pipobscure/_posts/2016-10-21-proud-atheist-mccollum-v-board-of-education.markdown

 ---
 layout: post
-title: "> McCollum v.
+title: "McCollum v.
 Board of Education - Documentary on the case that established Church and State Separation for schools teaching religion. / [via"
 date: 2016-10-21 08:30:17 Z
 tags: []